RPGroup-PBoC/RNAseq_SortSeq/README.md

 see each directory for information regarding each file.

-### **`notebooks`**
+### **`results`**

-This is where the tutorials live.
+The Reg-Seq paper is contained in the main repository, figures for mass spectrometry enrichments, as well as lists of sigma factor identities and transcription factor binding site locations are contained in the results folder.

 ### **`datasets`**

-All of the data is stored here.
-The datasets contain what you'll need to run the tutorials and/or explore the results from our paper.
+All of the processed datasets are stored here.
+The datasets folder contains what you'll need to run the analysis code and/or explore the results from our paper.